jogzfon/TaskWeaver/playground/UI/chainlit.md

 For this demo, **TaskWeaver** is utilized to query a sample database specifically a *Student Information System* database.
 This will showcase the implementation  and use cases of plugins from the framework, TaskWeaver.
 The LLM (Large Language Model) used for this project is Gemini 1.5 Flash.
 This model offers a limited amount of tokens per session given that the account used is only a free tier.

+**student_system.db** comprises of two tables: *student_account* and *student_school_status*.

+The *student_account* table showcases the plugin's ability to censor sensitive information, as this table comprises student account information that the public should not be able to access.

+The *student_school_status* table showcases the plugin's ability to retrieve specific student information.

 ## Useful Links 🔗

 - **Quick Start:** Quick start TaskWeaver with [README](https://github.com/microsoft/TaskWeaver?tab=readme-ov-file#-quick-start) ✨